Kashmiri language: Vowels

 कॅ/कॉ for the schwa-like vowel [ə] and elongated schwa-like vowel [əː] that also exist in other Devanagari-based scripts such as Marathi and Hindi but are used for the sound of other vowels.

-Tabulated below is the latest (2009) version of the proposal to spell the Kashmiri vowels with Devanagari.
+Tabulated below is the latest (2009) version of the proposal to spell the Kashmiri vowels with Devanagari.Pandey, Anshuman.
+(2009).
+Comments on India’s Proposal to Add Devanagari Characters for Kashmiri.